syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/007_Template_functions_of_syslog-ng.md

 $(+ "${<MACRO1>}" "${<MACRO2>}");
 ```

+{{ site.product.short_name }} version 3.22 and later supports floating-point values in numerical operators, with behavior similar to the C programming language:

+- If both operands are integers, the result is an integer
+- If either operand is a floating-point value, the result is a floating-point number

+To round floating-point values, you can use the `ceil`, `floor`, and `round` template functions.

 When you are correlating messages and a name-value pair contains
 numerical values in the messages, you can calculate the lowest (min),
 highest (max), total (sum), and mean (average) values.
 These